 - Back Squats, Front Squats, Leg Press, Lunges

 Why are Closed Chain Exercises Preferred to Open Chain Exercises?

 1 – Make compressive forces, while open-chain ones make shearing forces,

 2 – Are nearer to activities of daily living,

-3 – Use multiple joints in activity, while open chain ones use a single joint,
+3 – Use multiple joints during activity, while open-chain ones use a single joint,